 Last year, I bought a blooming hydrangea plant at the grocery store and decided to use it in a spring vignette…

 I simply set the full plant inside my favorite galvanized container and decorated around it with some Easter decor.
 Feel free to pop over to that blog post for all the details and sources.
+In addition, check out how I used the container for my early fall decorating.

 Since I’m loving these galvanized metal containers these days, I also used one to create a tabletop vignette for my outdoor seating area…